Editor, F. Orlin Tremaine

 Campbell began at Street & Smith in October 1937, which meant that he started to have an editorial impact from the December issue, although he did not take over the full editorial reins until March 1938.
 Nevertheless his presence was rapidly noticeable in a variety of changes.
 In the January 1938 issue Campbell instigated ‘In Times to Come’, whetting readers’ appetites for the next issue.
 With the March issue he began ‘The Analytical Laboratory’, reporting back on the popularity of stories in previous issues.

 There are other changes that have been pointed out to me.
 The January editorial mentions that the February issue will be the first of a series of occasional ‘mutant’ ones, an example of evolution in practice.
-These issues will test out ‘genuinely new’ ideas, the Brass Tacks letter column will be used to test them, and any successful ideas will be retained.
+These issues will test out ‘genuinely new’ ideas, the Brass Tacks letter column will be used to validate them, and any successful ideas will be retained.
 More significantly perhaps, the magazine changes its name from Astounding Stories to Astounding Science-Fiction with the March issue.

 - If you look at the ISFDB galleries of covers for 1937, 1937, 1938 and 1939, you will see a huge improvement in quality at the end of 1938, helped by a more modern cover redesign on the December issue of that year.